 No need to hit a Bodega just for a taste of this New York Classic when you make these Chopped Cheese Sandwiches.
 The perfect mixture of ground beef, onions, all mixed together with melted cheese before being topped with fresh crisp lettuce, tomatoes, and whatever condiments your heart desires.
 These Chopped Cheese Sandwiches are serious business but that doesn’t mean they’re hard to make!

-Like so many things in life, the origins of the legendary Chopped Cheese are hazy at best but we do know that it started to garner significant attention around 2018.
-Many speculate that the sandwich was a twist on a classic Arabic specialty, dagha yamneeya.
-Dagha yamneeya is a wonderful dish that changes depending on who or where it’s made but a popular version is that its ground beef fried in butter with some cilantro, tomatoes, peas, onion, garlic, green pepper and seasoned with a generous amount of curry powder, cumin, black pepper.
+Like so many things in life, the origins of the legendary Chopped Cheese is hazy at best but we do know that it started to garner significant attention around 2018.
+Many speculate that the sandwich was a twist on an classic Arabic specialty, dagha yamneeya.
+Dagha yamneeya is a wonderful dish that changes depending on who or where it’s made but a popular version is that it’s ground beef fried in butter with some cilantro, tomatoes, peas, onion and garlic, green pepper and seasoned with a generous amount of curry powder, cumin, black pepper.
 The dish is then served on Yemeni bread sometimes with french fries mixed in but sometimes now.